Type 2 Diabetes Guide

 There are .

-People who have often develop Type 2 Diabetes.
+People who have often develop type 2 diabetes.
 It's important to regularly visit a doctor to maintain good health.
 Be sure to mention to your doctor any initial signs of diabetes - even if you're not sure.
+Your doctor may recommend .
 Catching and treating it now could prevent it from becoming a bigger problem.

 Diagnosing Type 2 Diabetes

 A doctor will talk to you about the symptoms of diabetes you may have been experiencing.
-He or she will also take a medical history, family history, do a physical exam, and may order a blood test to check your blood glucose levels.
-Based on the results, a diagnose can be made.
+He or she will also take a medical history, , do a physical exam, and may order a .
+Based on the results, a diagnosis can be made.

-Once Type 2 Diabetes is diagnosed, there are ways to it.
-A big part of treatment can involve a change in diet as well as regular exercise.
-Both will help to get blood sugar levels under control although insulin or other medication may be required.
+Once type 2 diabetes is diagnosed, there are ways to it.
+A big part of treatment involves that include a as well as .
+Both will help to get blood sugar levels under control.
+Some people are able to ; others will need medication or insulin to keep the disease well-managed.

-If you believe that you may have (or are developing) Type 2 Diabetes, go to your doctor and get it checked out.
+If you believe that you may have (or are ) type 2 diabetes, go to your doctor and get it checked out.
 Familiarity with the signs of diabetes will help you to determine whether there could be a problem.
-Early treatment may be able to prevent or delay the disease's progression, which in turn will help to prevent additional complications such as loss of vision or heart damage.
-Keeping a close eye out for the early warning signs of Type 2 Diabetes - particularly if you have risk factors such as family history or excess weight - will give you the best opportunity to lead a healthy and active life.
+Early treatment may be able to prevent or delay the disease's progression, which in turn will help to prevent additional such as loss of vision or heart damage.
+Keeping a close eye out for the early warning signs of type 2 diabetes - particularly if you have risk factors such as family history or - will give you the best opportunity to delay or even prevent developing the disease.

 Additional Reading: